← Back to projects

 07

-The source documents are compliance policy prose — incident response plans, supply chain risk management docs, security procedures.
-These are dense, self-contained paragraphs where any 300-word window captures a complete thought.
-Smaller uniform chunks (300 words, ~1,200 chars) produce tight embedding vectors that score sharply on kNN.
-Larger semantic chunks (2,000+ words) dilute the embedding — a 3-page section about incident severity classification would weakly match many queries.
-With the over-fetch strategy (fetch_mult=5), 5 sharp-match small chunks outperform 1 diluted-match large chunk.
+The source documents are compliance policy prose.
+IRPs, SCRM docs, security procedures.
+Dense, self-contained paragraphs where a 300 word window captures a complete thought.
+Small uniform chunks produce tight embedding vectors that score sharply on kNN.
+Larger semantic chunks dilute the embedding, and a 3 page section on incident severity will weakly match everything.
+With the over-fetch strategy, 5 sharp small chunks beat 1 diluted large chunk every time.

 08